axel883/windows-ai-docs/docs/convert-model-winmltools.md

 ## Convert Tensorflow models

 The following code is an example of how to convert a model from a frozen tensorflow model.
-To get possible output names of a tensorflow model, you can use [summarize_graph tool](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms)
+To get possible output names of a tensorflow model, you can use the [summarize_graph tool](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms).

 ~~~python
 import winmltools